aaron-grau/curic/react/projects/todo_redux/README.md

     + Create a local `step` object
     + Pass that object to `this.props.createStep`

-** Test your code: you should be able to create, toggle, and destroy steps. **
+** Test your code: You should be able to create, toggle, and destroy steps. **

 ## Bonus